tommy73594/line-bot/README.md

-# This is a line-bot that chat on the LINE app.
+# This is a simple line-bot on the LINE app that can chat with people.
 Using Pyhton, Heroku